Harshaan-Chugh/FileManagerApp/README.md

 ## Prerequisites

-- Java 11 or higher
+- Java 21 (11 or higher should work)
 - Node.js and npm
 - Maven